Mathio11/GPT-4o-bot/README.md

 ## Usage

-To run the Streamlit application:
+To run the Streamlit application from the main folder:

 ```bash
 streamlit run source/main.py